- UCAS code: G408

 Discover what you'll learn, what you'll study, and how you'll be taught and assessed.

 On successful completion of the foundation programme at Carmel College, students transfer to the first year of their chosen degree programme.
-Years one, two and three are therefore identical in content to the three years of the degree programme you have chosen:

 Teaching is by a mix of formal lectures, small group tutorials and supervised laboratory-based practical sessions.
 Students also undertake individual and group projects.
 Key problem solving skills and employability skills, like presentation and teamwork skills, are developed throughout the programme.